Diverse stages of star formation in the IRAS 18162-2048 region. Emergence of UV Feedback: Observations

 \subsection{ALMA}

-Observations were carried out with the Atacama Large Millimeter/submillimeter Array (ALMA) in band 3 on 2014 June 27$^\mathrm{th}$ as part of the program 2012.1.00441.S (PI: R. Galván-Madrid).
-The source J1733-1304 was used as flux-scale and bandpass calibrator, and J1832-2039 was used as gain calibrator.
-Visibility calibration and imaging were performed with \texttt{CASA} version 5.0.0, using as phase center R.A.
+Observations were carried out with the Atacama Large Millimeter/submillimeter Array (ALMA) in band 3 on 27 June 2014 as part of the program 2012.1.00441.S (PI: R. Galván-Madrid).
+The source J1733-1304 was used as a flux-scale and bandpass calibrator, and J1832-2039 was used as a gain calibrator.
+Visibility calibration and imaging were performed with \texttt{CASA} version 5.0.0, using as the phase centre R.A.
 (J2000) = $18^\mathrm{h}19^\mathrm{m}12.094^\mathrm{s}$, Dec.
 (J2000) = $-20^\circ{}47\arcmin30.91\arcsec$.
 The spectral setup included four spectral windows of 0.94 GHz of bandwidth each, centred at 92.03, 92.87, 105.89, and 106.73 GHz.
 All the line-free channels of these spectral windows were combined to produce the continuum image presented in this paper.

-The image has a central frequency of 99.39 GHz ($\sim$3.3~mm), a beamsize of $0.99\arcsec\times0.95\arcsec$, PA = 77.4$^\circ{}$ (Briggs weighting with robust=0.5), and an rms noise $\sigma=18~\mu$Jy beam$^{-1}$, which was achieved after a few iterations of phase self-calibration.
+The image has a central frequency of 99.39 GHz ($\sim$3.3~mm), a beamsize of $0.99\arcsec\times0.95\arcsec$, a position angle of 77.4$^\circ{}$ (Briggs weighting with robust=0.5), and an rms noise $\sigma=18~\mu$Jy beam$^{-1}$, which was achieved after a few iterations of phase self-calibration.